Psalm 128

 In context, this "song of ascents" was prayed over the pilgrim at sacrifice in the Temple.
 The priest who received the offering blessed the faithful man.
 128:5-6 indicated this blessing may have been invoked before the pilgrim left.
 In any case, the psalm presented the ideal lay man: prosperous, yet humble with a faithful, fertile wife and many children.
 In the eyes of the psalmist, this pilgrim would see his grandchildren and live to a ripe old age.

 When I was an undergrad, a professor once proclaimed, "There is nothing like a marriage based on faith and a faith-filled family."
-I could not agree more.
-Both are pure blessing.
+I couldn't agree more.
+Both are pure blessings.

 Thank God for the blessing of your family.
 Ask blessing on your immediate and extended family.